 - Pause in activities: Sometimes, a break is necessary to evaluate and proceed.

 In crisis control, stopping is a strategic step.
-It must evaluate the situation and prevent activities that might worsen the scenario.
+It must assess the situation and stop actions that could make it worse.
 Here, stopping is a preventative measure.

 Step | Action | Outcome |